grantkang5/taskr/server/README.md

 - `Column` - Maps a column under the associated table

 ___
+### Mailer
+Emails are handled by `nodemailer`.

+To use or test email sending features, you can create an account at https://ethereal.email/ and change your mailer variables to set up the transporter.
+___
 ### Making a pull request
 1. Assign a ticket to yourself on trello and move it to `Doing` column
 2. `git checkout -b server/feature`